The News, Thomas Wolfe, and 1939 Poland

 before everybody says the MAGA people are

-If they get a control of the Republican Party, there's millions of people who won't vote for them because they're smug, they're arrogant, and they're tired of them because they've been there before.
+If they get a control of the Republican Party, there's millions of people who won't vote for them because they're smug, they're arrogant, and they're tired of them because they did it.

 And